-The pervasiveness of media in the early twenty-first century and the controversial question of the role of media in shaping the contemporary world point to the need for an accurate historical perspective on media and society.
+The pervasiveness of media at the beginning of the twenty-first century and the controversial question of the role of media in shaping today's world point to the need for an accurate historical perspective on media and society.
 Here, as in all other aspects of human experience, the benefits of historical understanding include an awareness of alternatives (a reminder "that the choices open to us are often more varied than we might have supposed" if we were to focus exclusively on the present situation); the exposure of myths - of misleading and sometimes dangerous beliefs based on a distorted view of the past; and a clear appreciation of "what is enduring and what is ephemeral in our present circumstances."
 Discussion of the role of the media in society has too often been characterized by assumptions that present-day media arrangements are somehow natural and unavoidable, by too limited an awareness of the range of possibilities for media structure, content, and influence, and by questionable and erroneous ideas about the "lessons" of media history.

-In recent decades a burgeoning scholarly literature has provided the basis for a sound historical perspective on media and society.
-It is true, as Kevin Williams has observed in a fine survey of the history of mass communications in Britain, that the "historical development of the mass media, and how media forms and representations have changed over time, have been traditionally of less interest in the growing amount of research, writing and musing on the mass media and modern society and culture."
-Nonetheless, there is now a substantial body of works on aspects of media history, with newspapers, the film industry, radio, television, new media, advertising, and propaganda the subjects of firstrate works by historians and other scholars.
-Yet, with few exceptions, we have lacked a survey that brings together the findings of specialized research on media history in a number of countries, attempts to make sense of developments since the emergence of mass media, and provides an introduction for readers unfamiliar with the field.
+In the last two decades a burgeoning scholarly literature has provided the basis for a sound historical perspective on media and society.
+It is true, as Kevin Williams has observed in a fine recent survey of the history of mass communications in Britain, that the "historical development of the mass media, and how media forms and representations have changed over time, have been traditionally of less interest in the growing amount of research, writing and musing on the mass media and modern society and culture."
+Nonetheless, there is now a substantial body of works on aspects of media history, with newspapers, the film industry, radio, television, advertising, and propaganda the subjects of first-rate works by historians and other scholars.
+Yet with the exception of Ken Ward's 13-year-old Mass

+Communications and the Modern World,3 we have lacked a survey that brings together the findings of specialized research on media history in a number of countries, attempts to make sense of developments over the whole course of the twentieth century, and provides an introduction for readers unfamiliar with the field.
 This book is designed to meet that need.
-It draws on the considerable body of historical writing on media now available and provides historical perspective on the rapid and extensive developments in media and communications since the 1980s.
+As a successor to Ward, it draws on the considerable body of historical writing on media published since 1989, as well as providing historical perspective on the rapid and extensive developments in media and communications since the 1980s.